 - LogicMonitor’s default use of SSE (Standalone Script Engine) to execute script DataSources is causing some LogicModules (notably Cisco Meraki DataSources) to fail to execute properly on this Collector version.
-As a workaround while a fix is pending for the next Collector version release, you can disable SSE in the Collector’s configurations by updating the value of the groovy.script.runner setting to “agent”.
+As a workaround, you can disable SSE in the Collector’s configurations by updating the value of the groovy.script.runner setting to “agent”.
 See Editing the Collector Config Files for instructions on editing Collector configurations.

 - Support for LM Logs has been added.

 - Upgraded Amazon Java Corretto to 22.214.171.124.1 (October 2020 quarterly update).
 The Windows Collector has been upgraded to 126.96.36.199.2, which includes a Windows-only fix in addition to the quarterly update.